ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 protocols have subtly different guarantees and vulnerabilities.
 Thus, any implementation needs to only use the set of protocols and algorithms that are requested by applications or by a system policy.

-While the protocols surveyed in this document represent a superset of functionality and features a Transport Services system may need to support, it is not a goal to list all transport protocols that a Transport Services system may need to implement or to mandate that certain protocols are implemented while others are not.
-Rather, a Transport Services system may implement any secure transport protocol that provides the described features, and it may need to expose an interface to the application to configure these features.
+The protocols surveyed in this document represent a superset of functionality and features a Transport Services system may need to support.
+It does not list all transport protocols that a Transport Services system may need to implement, not does it mandate that a Transport Service system implement any particular protocol.

+A Transport Services system may implement any secure transport protocol that provides the described features.
+In doing so, it may need to expose an interface to the application to configure these features.

 # Terminology